exexexll/Bumpin.io/COOKIE-POLICY.md

 ## 4. HOW COOKIES WORK ON NAPALM SKY

 ### 4.1 First-Time Visit
-When you first visit Napalm Sky:
+When you first visit BUMPIn:
 1. No cookies are set until you take an action (e.g., create account)
 2. You may see a cookie consent banner (where required by law)
 3. Essential cookies are set when you create an account